ZijiaLewisLu/JupyterNB-Two-Columns/README.md

 # Two-Column

-a jupyter notebook extension to allow having two columns of cells side by side.
+A jupyter notebook extension to allow having two columns of cells side by side.

-This is very early version.
+This is a very early version.

 ![example](example.png)